brikis98/yevgeniy-brikman-homepage/_posts/2023-04-01-monetizing-innovation.md

 One of the key ideas this book tries to get across is to have a "willingness to pay" (WTP) conversation with your customers as early in the process as possible.
 Key information you want to get from a WTP conversation:

 1. _Overall WTP_.
-The right price range a customer would consider reasonable for your product‚Äîincluding whether they'd be willing to pay for it at all.
+The right price range a customer would consider reasonable for your product—including whether they'd be willing to pay for it at all.
 You can then figure out if that price range would work for your company: e.g., can you deliver a product that would work at that price and still make a profit?

 2. _WTP for each feature_.
 You also want to dig deeper and figure out the WTP for each individual feature.
 This helps you prioritize your roadmap, avoid feature shock, and figure out segmentation.